Rikki-Tikki-Tavi

 "Rikki-Tikki-Tavi" is a short story in the 1894 short story collection The Jungle Book by Rudyard Kipling about adventures of a valiant young Indian grey mongoose.
-It has often been anthologized and published several times as a short book.
-Book 5 of Panchatantra, an ancient Indian collection, includes the mongoose and snake story, an inspiration for the "Rikki-Tikki-Tavi" story.
+It has often been anthologised and published several times as a short book.
+Kipling was likely inspired by Book 5 of Panchatantra, an ancient Indian collection, which includes a mongoose and snake story.

 Plot

-Nearly drowned from an intense seasonal thunderstorm, a curious and adventurous mongoose - later named Rikki-Tikki-Tavi for his chattering vocalizations - is rescued by a small British family, a husband and wife and their son Teddy residing in a large home and garden in India.
+Nearly drowned from an intense seasonal thunderstorm, a curious and adventurous mongoose — later named Rikki-Tikki-Tavi for his chattering vocalisations — is rescued by a small British family, a husband and wife and their son Teddy residing in a large home and garden in India.
 After Rikki revives he explores the house and quickly endears himself to the family.
-He spends his first night there cuddling with Teddy as he sleeps; the wife fears that Rikki will bite Teddy, but the man assures her that Teddy is safer with Rikki than if he had a bloodhound to watch him.
+He spends his first night there cuddling with Teddy as he sleeps; the wife fears that Rikki will bite Teddy, but the husband assures her that Teddy is safer with Rikki than if he had a bloodhound to watch him.

 The next morning, Rikki explores the house and garden where he befriends other creatures including Darzee, a carefree tailorbird and his sensible wife, and Chuchundra, a timid "muskrat".
 But he soon encounters two cobras named Nag and his mate Nagaina who are highly protective of what they deem to be their territory, and now fear Rikki as a threat to their unborn children.
-Scared at first, Rikki soon remembers that a mongoose's purpose is to fight and kill snakes, and fends them both off after a brief skirmish; after they slip away, Rikki realizes he now has his work cut out for him, not only with the fact that he cannot take on two cobras at once, but also that there's no herbal antidote for a cobra's bite.
+Scared at first, Rikki soon remembers that a mongoose's purpose is to fight and kill snakes, and fends them both off after a brief skirmish; after they slip away, Rikki realises he now has his work cut out for him, not only with the fact that he cannot take on two cobras at once, but also that there's no herbal antidote for a cobra's bite.